 The need for ensuring proper integration of the WSIS and the Post-2015 Development Agenda.

-That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information and Knowledge Society beyond 2015.
+That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information Society beyond 2015.
 [Preliminarily Agreed]

-That in the vision of WSIS beyond 2015 in new challenges emerge in the development and implementation of the inclusive Information and Knowledge Society [Preliminarily Agreed] (ies).
+That in the vision of WSIS beyond 2015 in new challenges emerge in the development and implementation of the inclusive Information Society.

-The need for integration of the WSIS and the Post-2015 Development Agenda.
 [Preliminarily Agreed]

+The need for integration of the WSIS and the Post-2015 Development Agenda, as appropriate.
+[Preliminarily Agreed]

 Sweden, Government: The need for ensuring proper integration of the WSIS and the Post-2015 Development Agenda.
 [Preliminarily Agreed]

-The critical need for integration of WSIS with the Post-2015 Development Agenda.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: That there is a critical need [WORDS ADDED] for integration of the WSIS and the Post-2015 Development Agenda as appropriate.
 [Preliminarily Agreed]